ibm-cloud-docs/sap/sap-anydb-sap-hana.md

 {:tip: .tip}
 {:important: .important}

-# AnyDB - HANA Database
+# AnyDB - SAP HANA Database
 {: #anydb-hana-db}

 The SAP systems in a landscape have specific requirements for servers, operating systems, network setup, and supported storage.